 2. Vinegar Bowl

 If you want as little effort as possible, use vinegar.
-You can apply vinegar directly to the stain, but it will just smell like vinegar instead.
+You can apply vinegar directly to the stain, but you might not like the vinegar scent.
 An easier way is to fill a bowl with vinegar and leave it to stand next to the stain overnight.

 3. Commercial Cleaning Agents

 In place of baking soda, try powdered detergent.
-These typically come with nice scents that will override the milk smell.
+These typically come with pleasant scents that will override the milk smell.
 Look out for enzyme-based cleaners as they’ll have the greatest effect.

 4. Sneaker Crystals

-You can also try sneaker crystals, which are designed exactly for odor removal.
-Apply them to the stain as you would the baking soda, leave to stand overnight, and vacuum it up.
+You can also try sneaker crystals designed exactly for odor removal.
+Apply them to the stain as you would the baking soda, leave them to stand overnight, and vacuum them up.

 5. Ground Coffee